LawrenceWiCS/logistics/statements/mission_statement.md

 #### Section Three.
 Duties of each officer:
-President – will preside over all meetings, conduct all official organizational business.
+President – will preside over all meetings, conduct all official organizational business. <br>
-VP Communications – also presides at meetings and conducts all official organizational business when the President assigns them to do so, or in the President’s absence. will keep official minutes and records and is required to distribute and process communications among members.
+VP Communications – also presides at meetings and conducts all official organizational business when the President assigns them to do so, or in the President’s absence. will keep official minutes and records and is required to distribute and process communications among members.<br>
 VP Finance –  will be responsible for keeping accurate records of all financial matters.